To import your signing key(s) into Nimbus, copy the

 Note: If you come across an error, it's probably because the wrong permissions have been set on either a folder or file.
 See here for how to fix this.

 When you import your keys into Nimbus, your validator signing key(s) are stored in the

 build/data/shared_<prater or mainnet>_0/ folder, under

 validators - make sure you keep these folders backed up somewhere safe.

 secrets folder contains the common secret that gives you access to all your validator keys.

 validators folder contains your signing keystore(s) (encrypted keys).
 Keystores are used by validators as a method for exchanging keys.
 For more on keys and keystores, see here.

-Note: The Nimbus client will only ever import your signing key -- in any case, if you used the deposit launchpad, this is the only key you should have (thanks to the way these keys are derived, you can generate the withdrawal key from your mnemonic whenever you wish to withdraw).
+Note: The Nimbus client will only ever import your signing key.
+In any case, if you used the deposit launchpad, this is the only key you should have (thanks to the way these keys are derived, it is possible to generate the withdrawal key from your mnemonic when you wish to withdraw).